yazi-rs/yazi-rs.github.io/docs/plugins/layout.md

 | `style` | [`Style`](#style) |
 | Return  | `self`            |

-Besides applying the whole `Style`, you can also call those methods of `Style` directly on it, which means:
+Span inherits from `Style`, besides applying a whole `Style`, you can also call those methods of `Style` directly on it, which means:

 ```lua
 local style = ui.Style():fg("white"):bg("black"):bold()